michelp/pgs2/README.md

 instances at the point of use.
 They are stored very efficiently by Postgres.

-### S2Cell: Stored as a 64-bit cell id.
+### S2Cell

-A cell is stored as an unsigned 64 id, but since Postgres doesn't have unsigned integer types, it's SQL representation is an S2 "token":
+A cell is stored as an unsigned 64bit int id, but since Postgres doesn't have unsigned integer types, it's SQL representation is an S2 "token":

 ```

 ```

+### S2Point

-### S2Point: Stored as 3 double precision floats.
+Stored as 3 double precision floats.

+### S2Cap

-### S2Cap: Point and radius stored as 4 doubles.
+Point and radius stored as 4 doubles.

 ### S2LatLng: Stored as 2 doubles.